hoytech/valence/README.md

 Secondly, sometimes we already have significant existing programs written in another language that we would like to add a GUI front-end to.
 Rather than re-write such apps in javascript, `valence.js` provides a "glue" option for other environments to use electron.

-Finally, even if your app is written in javascript, in order to use electron directly, your app needs to support the exact version of `io.js` that electron is currently compiled with.
-This can especially be an issue with native modules that depend on older `node.js` APIs.
-With `valence.js` you can use any node.js/io.js environment that is applicable to your application -- well, once we have a javascript driver that is :).
+Finally, even if your app is written in javascript, in order to use electron directly, your app needs to support the exact version of `node` that electron is currently compiled with.
+This can especially be an issue with native modules that depend on older `node` APIs.
+With `valence.js` you can use any `node` environment that is applicable to your application -- well, once we have a javascript driver that is :).

 ## Drivers